-The obligation of the City under the Lease to make Base Rental payments is in consideration for the use and right of possession of the Equipment.
-The obligation of the City to make Base Rental payments may be abated in whole or in part if the City does not have full use and right of possession of any portion of the Equipment, and if the portion of the Equipment then available for beneficial use and possession by the City has an aggregate fair rental value below the amount of the applicable Base Rental payments.
-If all of the Equipment is not acquired, delivered, installed and accepted, the City may not be obligated to make any, or all, of the applicable Base Rental payments.
-However, the City has covenanted under the Lease and the Agency Agreement to acquire, deliver, and install the Equipment, and to cause such acquisition, delivery and installation to be completed on or prior to February 1, 2006.
+The obligation of the City under the Project Lease to make Base Rental payments is in consideration for the use and right of possession of the Project.
+The obligation of the City to make Base Rental payments may be abated in whole or in part if the City does not have full use and occupancy of the Project, and if the Project then available for beneficial use and occupancy by the City has an aggregate fair rental value below the amount of the applicable Base Rental payments.

-In the event Base Rental payments are abated, no assurances can be given that moneys on deposit in the Base Rental Payment Fund and Reserve Fund or proceeds of rental interruption insurance will be sufficient to pay the debt service on the Bonds.
-In addition, even if such amounts are sufficient to make such payments, moneys remaining in the Reserve Fund after such payments may be less than the Reserve Requirement.
+In the event Base Rental payments are abated, no assurances can be given that moneys on deposit in the Revenue Fund and Reserve Fund or that the proceeds of rental interruption insurance will be sufficient to pay the debt service on the Bonds.

-The amount of Base Rental payments due under the Lease will be abated during any period in which by reason of damage, theft, destruction, condemnation or title defect there is substantial interference with the use and right of possession of the Equipment.
-Such abatement shall continue for the period commencing with the date of such damage, theft, destruction, condemnation or title defect and shall end with the restoration of the Equipment or any portion thereof to useable condition or correction of the title defect.
-Reserve Fund moneys and the proceeds of rental interruption insurance may be used by the Trustee to make payments with respect to the Bonds in the event Base Rental payments received by the Trustee are insufficient to pay principal or interest on the Bonds as such amounts become due.
-If damage, destruction, condemnation or title defect with respect to the Equipment or any portion thereof results in abatement of Base Rental payments and the resulting Base Rental payments, together with moneys, if any, in the Reserve Fund and any proceeds of rental interruption insurance, are insufficient to make all payments with respect to the Bonds during the period that the Equipment, or portion thereof, is being restored, then such payments may not be made and no remedy will be available to the Trustee or the Owners and Beneficial Owners under the Lease or Indenture for nonpayment under such circumstances.
+The amount of Base Rental payments due under the Project Lease will be abated during any period in which by reason of damage, destruction, condemnation or title defect there is substantial interference with the use and right of occupancy of the Project.
+Such abatement shall continue for the period commencing with the date of such damage, destruction, condemnation or title defect and shall end with the restoration of the Project or any portion thereof to useable condition or correction of the title defect.
+Reserve Fund moneys and the proceeds of rental interruption insurance may be used by the Trustee to make payments with respect to the Bonds in the event Base Rental payments received by the Trustee are insufficient to pay principal or interest on the Series Bonds as such amounts become due.
+If damage, destruction, condemnation or title defect with respect to the Project or any portion thereof results in abatement of Base Rental payments and the resulting Base Rental payments, together with moneys in the Reserve Fund and any proceeds of rental interruption insurance, are insufficient to make all payments with respect to the Bonds during the period that the Project, or portion thereof, is being restored, then such payments may not be made and no remedy is available to the Trustee or the Owners and Beneficial Owners under the Project Lease or Trust Agreement for nonpayment under such circumstances.